Exerra/exerra-api-docs/docs/intro.md

 ---

 # Intro
-These docs contain documentation for various packages published by Exerra.
+These docs contain documentation for various projects published by Exerra.

-You can find the full list here:
+## Packages

 | Package      | Description                         |
 |--------------|-------------------------------------|